Aiven-Open/klaw-docs/docs/HowTo/connectors/manage-connectors.md

 # Manage connectors

-To effectively manage Klaw and Apache Kafka Connect, the Administrator must be able to stop, start, and restart Kafka Connect as needed.
+To effectively manage Klaw and Apache Kafka® Connect, the Administrator must be able to stop, start, and restart Kafka Connect as needed.
 This is necessary in instances where tasks, connectors, or workers encounter failures.